bachdble/GoFish/Design-Models.md

 * cardType GetCardType (card*)

-	// Returns the card type (necessary? or should we just access it directly)
+	Returns the card type (necessary? or should we just access it directly)

 * int GetNumCards (card*)

-	// Gets the number of cards in the set (necessary? or should we just access it directly)
+	Gets the number of cards in the set (necessary? or should we just access it directly)

 * bool RemoveCards (card*, count)

-	// Removes count cards from the given card set.
+	Removes count cards from the given card set.
 Returns true if successful, false otherwise.
-	// If count > card.numCards, or if count < 0, then false.
+	If count > card.numCards, or if count < 0, then false.

 * AddCards (card*, count)

-	//Adds count cards to the given card set.
+	dds count cards to the given card set.

 ## Card Deck